PyGithub/PyGithub/doc/scripts.rst

       -h, --help      show this help message and exit --dry-run       show prospect changes and do not modify the file

 See :doc:`openapi` for details.

 Script ``get-openapi-path.sh``
 ------------------------------

 Quickly extract a specific Github API path from the OpenAPI spec.
-See :ref:`Get and OpenAPI API path <get-openapi-path>`.
+See :ref:`Get an OpenAPI API path <get-openapi-path>`.

+This script requires `jq <https://jqlang.github.io/jq/>`__ to be installed.

 Script ``get-openapi-schema.sh``
 --------------------------------

 Quickly extract a specific OpenAPI schema from the spec.
-See :ref:`Get and OpenAPI schema <get-openapi-schema>`.
+See :ref:`Get an OpenAPI schema <get-openapi-schema>`.

+This script requires `jq <https://jqlang.github.io/jq/>`__ to be installed.

 Script ``openapi-update-classes.sh``
 ------------------------------------

-An umbrella script that syncs all (or specific classes) with the OpenAPI spec.
+An umbrella script that syncs all / specific classes with the OpenAPI spec.

 Invoke the script::